zelikos/zeliblue/README.md

 For existing installations to bring system flatpaks up-to-date with any additions/removals.
 This is a workaround until an automated solution is implemented.

-### brew

-Downloads and runs the [Homebrew](https://brew.sh/) installer.

-### brew-shell

-Enables Homebrew in bash, zsh, and fish.

-### brew-utilities

-Installs some CLI utilities via Homebrew.
-These include an alternate CLI text editor, system monitoring tools, and Rust coreutils replacements.
-The full list can be found in [the Brewfile](/config/files/shared/share/zeliblue/Brewfile).

-### setup-homebrew

-A shortcut that runs `brew` and `brew-shell`.
-After those commands finish, it directs the user to re-launch their terminal to begin using Homebrew.
-Then, `brew-utilities` is suggested as a starting point for some extra utilities.

 ### setup-davincibox

 Sets up a [davincibox](https://github.com/zelikos/davincibox) container with distrobox.
 Optionally takes "refresh" as a parameter to rebuild the container with the latest version of davincibox.